 We are sitting across from one another on the floor of my bedroom.
 We are whispering because one of the guys is on the other side of the bedroom door.
 We don't know who but if we check; they'll know we're on to them.
 We are planning on bailing tonight.
 No idea how but it is going to happen.

 Clara has heard from a friend of a friend's cousin's boyfriend that Rebecca lives on the other side of town, right on the school district line.
-If we haul ass tonight, we could spy on her and make it back here before morning.
+If we haul ass tonight, we could spy on her and make it back here before everyone wakes up in the morning.

 My folks are currently off on a business trip.
 More like a "yay, the older kids are home to watch the little kids while we go on a mini-vacation" trip.
 Just five guys, occasionally a woman, another little kid, an ancient guy, a tiger, and the Rei Fuan siblings.
 Why is it that when family members leave the house, more people show up to refill the house?